Note: This post may contain affiliate links. Please see my disclosure page for more details.

 It’s 4 days into 2018 and I’ve already booked a ticket to Azerbaijan with plans of traveling onwards throughout the Caucacus.
 It’s one of my dream trips and I’m finally making it happen this year.
 This year, I really want to focus on traveling to more unique places.
 Because the last thing the travel blogosphere needs is another Santorini sunset.

 So move over, Insta-famous Mykonos, Morocco, and Barcelona.
 That’s so 2017.
 I asked 18 travel bloggers to share their unique, alternative ideas for 2018 travel that you probably don’t already have on your bucket list.
 And holy hell did they ever deliver – I’m practically frothing at the mouth with wanderlust.
+Need any more 2018 inspiration?
+Check out these other 37 unique destinations!

 So tell me in the comments – did you add any new places to your travel wishlist?